Tarun Gogoi

-Tarun Gogoi (1 April 1936 – 23 November 2020) was an Indian politician and lawyer who served as the 13th Chief Minister of Assam from 2001 to 2016.
+Tarun Gogoi (11 October 1936 – 23 November 2020) was an Indian politician and lawyer who served as the 13th Chief Minister of Assam from 2001 to 2016.
 He was the longest serving Chief Minister of Assam.
 He was a member of the Indian National Congress.
-During his tenure as the chief minister, he is credited with ending militant insurgency and mitigating violence in addition to improving the state's fiscal condition.
+He is the father of Deputy Leader of the Opposition of the Lok Sabha, Gaurav Gogoi.

-He was a member of the Assam Legislative Assembly from 2001 to until his death in 2020 from Titabar constituency and from Margherita constituency from 1996 to 1998.
+Gogoi was a member of the Assam Legislative Assembly from 2001 to until his death in 2020 from Titabar constituency and from Margherita constituency from 1996 to 1998.
 He was the member of Lok Sabha representing Kaliabor from 1991 to 1996 and again from 1998 to 2001 and Jorhat constituency from 1971 to 1984.
 He was also Minister of State (Independent Charge) for Food and Processing Industries in the P. V. Narasimha Rao ministry from 1993 to 1995.
 He was posthumously awarded the Padma Bhushan, India's third-highest civilian honour, in 2021.

 Early life

-Tarun Gogoi was born on 1 April 1936 into an ethnic Assamese Tai-Ahom family at Rangajan Tea Estate, erstwhile Sibsagar District, now the Jorhat District of Assam.
+Tarun Gogoi was born on 1 April 1936 into an Tai-Ahom family at Rangajan Tea Estate, erstwhile Sibsagar District, now the Jorhat District of Assam.
 His father, Kamaleshwar Gogoi was a medical practitioner at Rangajan Tea Estate.
 His mother, Usha Gogoi, was the younger sister of the Assamese poet Ganesh Gogoi.
-He is the elder brother of Dip Gogoi, who also served as Member of Parliament for Kaliabor and Member of Assam Legislstive Assembly for Titabar.
+He is the elder brother Dip Gogoi, who also served as Member of Parliament for Kaliabor and Member of Assam Legislstive Assembly for Titabar.

 He began his primary education at No. 26 Rangajan Nimna Buniyadi Vidyalaya (lower foundation school), before moving on to Jorhat Madrassa School (through class IV), and Bholaguri High School (through class VI).
 He passed his Higher Secondary School Certificate (HSLC) exam from the Jorhat Government High School, before graduating from the Jagannath Barooah College.
 He obtained his Bachelor of Laws (LLB) degree from Gauhati University.